jjalali/datasciencecoursera/Course 3 - Getting and Cleaning Data/Week 4/README.md

 subject_train.txt
 subject_test.txt

+The output of this code is the tidy tidy_data txt file that is the average of activities per subject.
 The code in run_analysis will do the following:
 1. Reads the train and test files and merges them into merged_df (rbind)
 2. Reads the features file, separates numbers from the feature names and only